johannesippen/johannesippen.com/_drafts/alex-cornell.md

 A: That's a good question!
 I write all my ideas down in Evernote, no matter how small they are.
 There’s this point at which the idea would be elevated out of Evernote into a different form, either an article, or a video or a song or whatever it is.
 I'm looking at two things to decide whether or not that should happen:

 First, whether the idea is compelling enough to the world.
-For example: "I like Carpet better than hardwood because it feels nice on my feet" is a terrible idea, that idea doesn't need anything else.
+For example: "I like carpet better than hardwood because it feels nice on my feet" is a terrible idea, that idea doesn't need anything else.
 There’s no reason to write an article about it, there’s no reason to make a video.

 I was speaking to a friend earlier today and he was telling me that in South Africa they’re calling traffic lights "Robots" – I never heard that before.
 It made me think.
 Some hilarious cultural differences like that could lead to funny situations.
 So I wrote that down – that's the type of thing that I would want to explore more.
 I start thinking about "What’s the best format for that idea to make its way to other people?".
 In that case, I don’t think writing would be very effective, as there would be a lot of humor in visualizing that.
 It's always a matter of matching the medium with the type of idea and the scale of it.
 If it was pretty small, I wouldn’t spend too much time on it.